 1985, Nostalgic Drama, Comedy

 My Life as a Dog.
 This used to be shown a lot on TV.
 I don’t have a TV now so it still could be for all I know.
-Even though I’ve seen this a few times I never remember the actually storyline.
+Even though I’ve seen this a few times I never remember the actual storyline.
 Just the sense of innocence, nostalgia, the funny way that the boy recounts things unaware of what is really going on but in a way that the audience immediately gets it.
 It’s both refreshing and very heartwarming.

 And feeling sorry for that poor dog in space. ;-)